LevyAM/cw-sre-test/README.md

 1. Clone the repository or download the code files.
 2. Create a `.env` file in the project directory and configure the necessary environment variables.
 3. Replace the placeholder values with your actual configuration details.
+4. The HOST and PORT are automatically set by Heroku, so you can leave them as is when running the application.

 ## Usage